 Depending on a patient’s oral health, the average dental cleaning procedure can take anywhere from 30 to 90 minutes.
 During your visit you can expect your hygienist to take x-rays, thoroughly evaluate your gums and overall oral health.
 Once your overall oral health is evaluated this will provide us the necessary information to determine if we are able to proceed with a cleaning or if you will need to return for a more in depth deep cleaning.
 Once your hygienist has finished, the doctor will come in to complete a comprehensive examination of your teeth, mouth, and an oral cancer screening to determine if any restorative procedures will be necessary.
 If any treatment is necessary your doctor and hygienist will create a treatment plan that details the procedures they are recommending for your next visit.

 Are you ready to smile?
-Book your dental exam today with Arrowhead Creekside Dental in Glendale, Arizona at 623-979-0053!
+Book your dental exam today with Arrowhead Creekside Dental in Peoria, Arizona at 623-979-0053!